-The intention is to eventually convert a number of the coaches to vacuum braking to supplement the existing Mk2 set.
+The intention is to keep a reserve of selected vehicles and spares with a view to possibly converting a number of the coaches to vacuum braking to supplement the existing Mk2 set.
 Investigating the feasibility of the installation of PV heating using existing AC ducting would be a requirement.
 Whilst initially expensive and time-consuming, this would produce extra steam-compatible carriages that are easier to maintain and operate within the existing RPSI maintenance procedures.
 One of the coaches could be converted to provide a second dining vehicle in due course.
 Some of the carriages may well not see service again but would be a source of spares for the other carriages in the fleet.
-The generator in the full brake will probably have to be replaced with a modern reliable example.

 The generator full brake vehicle 8911 was disposed of in November 2022.